 Quantitative fit testing EHS' preferred method of ensuring that a tight-fitting respirator can be worn by a user without having any leaks.
 However, qualitative fit testing may be done for those who will wear an N95 respirator.

-- Students should first contact Student Health Services for an appointment for N95 fit testing, as they offer this service for students at no charge.
+- Students should first contact their Faculty or School for an appointment through the Student Wellness Hub for N95 fit testing, as they offer this service for students at no charge.

-- McGill Staff should complete the Qualitative Fit Test registration form.
+- McGill staff or students can complete the Qualitative Fit Test registration form.

 Please do not eat, chew gum or drink anything (other than water) 30 minutes prior to your fit test appointment.

 ** Update as of Fall 2020: EHS will now be offering a limited number of N95 fit test and training sessions for those who require the use of an N95 respirator for their work or research on campus.
 Due to the shortage of N95's, you will be required to bring a box of the N95 respirators that you have available for use to the fit test.